saru-d2/Assignment1/report.md

 ## **Task 2:**

 ### Bias
-Bias is one of two ways of measuring the accuracy of an ML model.
-It represents the difference between the 'expected value' or 'average value' of the model and the actual value we are trying to predict.
+Bias is one of two ways of measuring the correctness of an ML model.
+It represents the difference between the 'expected value' or 'average value' of the model and the actual value we are trying to predict, i.e. the accuracy of the model.

 Bias is calculated by using the absolute value function in place of the square in the Bias^2^ formula: